MissJe55/LPTHW/README.md

 In the security world, automation is everything.
 I am learning Python to:
 * **Automate the Boring Stuff:** Write scripts to handle repetitive tasks, parse massive log files, and speed up workflows.
-* **Understand the Architecture:** Better analyze software vulnerabilities, understand how exploits work under the hood, and talk the same language as the systems I protect.
-* **Think Systematically:** Breaking down complex programming logic trains the exact problem-solving mindset needed for threat analysis and security engineering.

 ---